sr7krishna/Shishu-Sneh-Healthcare/README.md

 ### Run

 Select a device or emulator with API level 24 or above and press **Run**.
 The app will launch to the splash screen and route to onboarding or the dashboard depending on whether setup has been completed.

----

-## Firebase Setup

-1. Create a project at [console.firebase.google.com](https://console.firebase.google.com).
-2. Register an Android app with the package name `com.example.shishu_sneh_healthcare`.
-3. Download `google-services.json` and place it in the `app/` directory.
-4. Enable **Email/Password** authentication in the Firebase console.
-5. Create a **Firestore** database in production mode and configure security rules as appropriate.
-6. Enable **Firebase Storage** if photo attachments are required.
-7. Uncomment the plugin aliases in `app/build.gradle.kts` as noted above.

----

 ## Database Schema